ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 A code-centric data pipeline refers to a high coding effort using a programming language, supporting libraries and cloud platform that can enable us to quickly implement our pipelines and collect telemetry to monitor our jobs.
 In our case, Python provides a versatile and powerful programming language for building data pipelines, with various frameworks available to streamline the process.
 Three popular options for Python-based data pipelines are Prefect, Apache Airflow, and Apache Spark.

-- [Apache Airflow](https://airflow.apache.org/), on the other hand, is a robust platform for creating, scheduling, and monitoring complex workflows.
+- [Apache Airflow](https://airflow.apache.org/) is a robust platform for creating, scheduling, and monitoring complex workflows.
 It uses Directed Acyclic Graphs (DAGs) to define pipelines and supports a rich set of operators for different data processing tasks.

 - [Apache Spark](https://spark.apache.org/) is a distributed data processing engine that provides high-speed data processing capabilities.
 It supports complex transformations, real-time streaming, and advanced analytics, making it suitable for large-scale data processing.

 - [Prefect](https://www.prefect.io/) is a modern workflow management system that enables easy task scheduling, dependency management, and error handling.
 It emphasizes code-driven workflows and offers a user-friendly interface.

+For low-code efforts, [Azure Data Factory](https://azure.microsoft.com/en-us/products/data-factory/) is a cloud-based data integration service provided by Microsoft.
+It offers a visual interface for building and orchestrating data pipelines, making it suitable for users with less coding experience.

 When choosing between these options, we should consider factors such as the complexity of the pipeline, scalability requirements, ease of use, and integration with other tools and systems.
 Each framework has its strengths and use cases, so selecting the most suitable one depends on your specific project needs.

 ## Pipeline Implementation Requirements

 ## Explain the Code

 ## How to Run It